aura-nw/docs/docs/product/horoscope/architecture/overview.md

 ## 3. Development Status

 The first release of Horoscope focuses on building a straightforward data processing pipeline of crawling, indexing and providing Restful / GraphQL API.
 However, there are still quite a bit of work to write custom modules for crawling and parsing data from different chains.
-The next upgrade will focus on code refactoring and improving
+The next upgrade will focus on code refactoring to improve developer experience in extending horoscope to other networks.

 ## 4. Contribution

+Horoscope is release under the [MIT License](https://github.com/aura-nw/horoscope/blob/develop/LICENSE), it is free to use and redistributed without any limitation.

+Horoscope is currently being developed by [Aura Network](https://aura.network) team.
+If you are interested in contribution to the project or want to integrate the indexer to your favorite Cosmos chain, please contact us via [Discord](https://discord.gg/bzm3dyxJxR).